smuellerDD/libkcapi/README.md

 lib/ -- directory holding the library

 apps/ -- directory holding the applications discussed below; these
-	 applications hard link the library code in.
+	 applications link the library code in.

 test/ -- functional verification code